 Schedule Your AC Inspection Today

 Whether you need to clean your condensate line or inspect your entire HVAC system, Instant Air is here to help.
-Contact us today for AC inspection and maintenance as well as repairs and replacements.
+Contact us today at (702) 466-1884 for AC inspection and maintenance as well as replacements and ac repairs in Las Vegas.